4d/docs/docs/WebServer/webServerSecurity.md

 ### Custom (default)

 Basically in this mode, it's up to the developer to define how to authenticate users.
-4D only evaluates HTTP requests coming from the web and that require an authentication.
+4D only evaluates HTTP requests that require an authentication.

 - if a request corresponds to an opened session on the server (i.e. it has a valid session cookie), it gets access to the requested resource,
 - if a request does not correspond to an opened session, 4D calls the [`On Web Authentication`](#on-web-authentication) database method (if it exists).
 In addition to $1 and $2, only the IP addresses of the browser and the server ($3 and $4) are provided, the user name and password ($5 and $6) are empty.
 The method must return **True** in $0 if the user is successfully authenticated, then the resquested resource is served, or **False** in $0 if the authentication failed.